-Here are some frequently asked questions that our pet foster carers have.
-Please contact us if you would like more information.
+Here are some frequently asked questions that our pet foster carers have:

 Q: Who can foster?

-A: You can foster a pet if you are over the age of 18, committed to caring for animals and if you can offer a safe, suitable and loving home to a pet for a short period of time.
+A: You can foster an animal if you are over the age of 18, committed to caring for animals and if you can offer a safe, suitable and loving home to a pet for a short period of time.

 Q: Why do we need pet foster carers?